OIEIEIO/MoonWalker-HUD/README.md

 if we had more time

-fun, great, and special attempts were performed to create and video for the challenge presentaion
+fun, great, and special attempts were performed to create a video for the challenge presentaion

 https://drive.google.com/file/d/16rC33qmwjxeWdXys767rsysBfPFYdYBb/view?usp=sharing